JacobPuff/Python-maze-gen/README.md

 Tis a thing.
 This is a maze generator.
 It can produce mazes of various sizes.
 You can produce mazes with solutions as well.
 Gifs are available.
 To use the program, you need to run it with python in the command line.
-It requires two numbers at least for the sizeX and sizeY values.
+It requires two numbers at for the sizeX and sizeY values.
 For an unsolved maze you can use `python ProbablyPython.py 100 100`.
 For a solved maze you can use `python ProbablyPython.py 100 100 --shouldSolve --solveColor 2`.
 To make either of these into a gif, just add `--isGif` to the end.
+The solve colors are 1:red&blue, 2:RGB, 3:random, 0:rainbow.